LYNDI

 “Are you?”

-But I ignore it.
-Against the will of my befuddled mind, a familiar longing builds inside me as he sucks on my tongue, cupping my sex with his hand.
-Oh.
-God.
-That feels too good.
+This time, I ignore my phone.
+Against the will of my befuddled mind, a familiar longing builds inside me as he sucks on my tongue, cupping my sex with the warmth of his hand.
+Mm, god.
 He presses our bodies tight together, his hardened bulge hitting my lower belly.
-He lifts me, my legs wrapping around his waist for support as he slams forward.
-A moan escapes my lips, and I get lost for a moment as he thrusts the bulk of his cock against my clit, making me ache with guilty need.
-I knock my head back, and a cold chill comes over me just as I hear a female voice in my ear… “Mm.
-Isn’t he delish?” she whispers, this flutter of icy breath on my lips, a faint flowery taste mixing in.
+He lifts me, my legs wrapping around his waist for support as he slams forward, hitting my sweet spot.
+A moan escapes my lips as he thrusts the bulk of his cock against my clit, making me ache with guilty need.
+I knock my head back, and a cold chill comes over me as something changes suddenly in the room.
+This flutter of icy breath hits my lips, with a faint flowery taste mixing in—what the?
+“Isn’t he delish?” whispers a female voice in my ear.

-“What the?”
 My eyes shoot open in shock.

 “Nobody,” Xavier hisses.
 He wipes his wet mouth with the back of his hand, jaw slack.
 His canine teeth look longer and sharper than before, and his eyes emanate a feral glow in the low light.
 The man is…

 “Supernatural,” comes the female voice again, further away now.
 She giggles, drifting as though her back is turned.
+But where the hell is the body to match the voice?

-“Fuck off, ghost-girl,” snarls Xavier, a trickle of blood at the corner of his mouth, the sharp tips of his canines protruding between closed lips.
+“I said, fuck off, ghost-girl,” snarls Xavier, a trickle of blood at the corner of his mouth, the sharp tips of his canines protruding between closed lips.

 I blink my eyes.
 My freaked-out instincts agree with the ghost or whatever the hell that was.
 Everything about this place is supernatural, including Xavier.

 Xavier huffs mockingly.
-“Answer your phone.”
+“Answer your stupid phone.”

-“You’re not wrong,” he says from behind.
+“You’re not wrong,” he says from behind as I turn away.

 I stop, looking back at him.
 “It’s not true about Damon.
 If those dragons are full of drugs, he didn’t know.
 He didn’t know there was a key.”

-“Mr. Layne?” calls a voice from the hall, which I recognize as Jasmine.
+“Mr. Layne,” calls a voice from the hall, which I recognize as Jasmine.

 “Time to get out of here, princess,” quips Xavier, the lights flicking on as he enters the hall.

-Relieved, he’s letting me go, I glance at my beeping phone.
+I glance at my beeping phone.
 It’s Amy texting an emergency symbol.
 Either she’s being dramatic, or something is wrong.

 “What’s wrong, Amy?”